Kiran7007/Interview-Preparation/docs/android.md

 ---

-## What is a spy, and how does it differ from a mock in Android unit testing?
+## What is a Spy in Android Unit Testing?
 - A mock does not run the real implementation by default; you define its behavior.
 - A spy wraps a real object, so real methods run by default and selected methods can be stubbed or verified.
 - Mocks are usually better for isolated unit tests.
 Spies are useful when most real behavior is needed.